LeviMilli/Milli-Ai/README.md

 ## How It's Made:

-**Tech used: Typescript, Next.js, MongoDB, Bootstrap, Node.js, CSS, HTML**
+**Tech used: Typescript, Next.js, MongoDB, Material UI, Bootstrap, Node.js, CSS, HTML**

 Fullstack Next app with typescript.
 API integration for ai requests that are stored like a social media platform.
 The the ability for users to delete thier own posts and like other generations.